ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Installing collections with signature verification
 ---------------------------------------------------

-If a collection has been signed by a :term:`self-hosted Galaxy` server, the server will provide ASCII armored, detached signatures to verify the authenticity of the ``MANIFEST.json`` before using it to verify the collection's contents.
-This option is not available on community Galaxy.
+If a collection has been signed by a :term:`distribution server`, the server will provide ASCII armored, detached signatures to verify the authenticity of the ``MANIFEST.json`` before using it to verify the collection's contents.
+This option is not available on all distribution servers.
+See :ref:`distributing_collections` for a table listing which servers support collection signing.

 To use signature verification for signed collections:

 1. :ref:`Configured a GnuPG keyring <galaxy_gpg_keyring>` for ``ansible-galaxy``, or provide the path to the keyring with the ``--keyring`` option when you install the signed collection.

-2. Import the public key from the self-hosted Galaxy server into that keyring.
+2. Import the public key from the distribution server into that keyring.

    .. code-block:: bash